Feyerabend/vm/jvm1/README.md

 There is only one method in the class 'Mul', which is called 'mul'.
 The disassembly shows that there are two?
 Well, there is a 'hidden' constructor that can be called for the class.
-When a new object is constructed, the super class `Object` is called which can be seen by `invokedspecial`, where it is loaded a reference onto the stack from local variable 0.
+The constructor of a class is included by the compiler and invoked as a call to <init>.
+The minimum required to call <init> is `aload_0` which instructs the runtime to load the local reference at index 0 of the current frame.
+This contains a reference to <java/lang/Object.<init>.
+The next instruction `invokespecial #1` is a 'special' instance call that calls referenced as #1.
+Then there is a return from the creation.

 The 'constant pool' have some similarities to a symbol table, but it is for the 'class'.
 The constant pool contains e.g. names of